[Comm Break.]MP3 Audio Clip ( 56 min 27 sec )

 [Comm Break]115:38:30 Shepard: Okay, let's put that baby over here.
 (Pause) That your last (checklist) item?

 [Al's 'legs down' comment may be a reminder to himself on how the gnomon is supposed to be stowed on the HTC.
-At the end of this comm break, Ed brings the large scoop over from the MESA.
-Ed is at the bottom of the 1+36 paragraph in his checklist.]
+At the end of this comm break, Ed brings the large scoop (also known as the 'trench tool') over from the MESA.
+Ed is at the bottom line of his checklist page.]

 115:38:42 Shepard: Okay, Houston.
 We'll start a rundown here.
 I think we are about ready.